Stephan G. Stephansson: Early life and education

-He was born in Skagafjörður, Iceland but immigrated to Wisconsin, United States in 1873, at age 19.
+Life in North America

+Although Stephansson and his family found some stability at Mjóidalur, they continued to struggle financially.
+This was compounded by the eruption of Grímsvötn that lasted from January 1873 until the early spring which stifled agriculture and persuaded many families, including Stephansson’s, to immigrate to the United States.

+In 1873, at age 19, Stephansson settled in Wisconsin, United States.
 In 1889 he moved to Markerville, Red Deer County, Alberta, Canada.
 He did not see Iceland again until 1917, when he was 64 years old.

 Stephan was self-educated and worked hard all his life.
 He wrote after work, and, being an insomniac, he often wrote till dawn.
 He was under the influence of the American writer Ralph Waldo Emerson and they shared the same beliefs in many matters, including equal rights for men and women.
 Stephan wrote only in Icelandic and had great influence in his home country.

 His poems were published in a six volume book called "Andvökur" (Wakeful Nights).

 His letters and essays were published in four volumes, and even if nothing of his poetry had survived, those would have been enough to single him out as one of Iceland's foremost men of letters.